psget/psget/Readme.md

 2. Support for modules with more than one file with NuGet packages
 3. Support for NuGet repositories
 4. Support for versions of the modules
-5. Git/Hg/Svn sources
+5. Git/Hg/Svn sourcesgit

 Resources
 =========

 1. Blog about PsGet - http://blog.chaliy.name/tagged/psget
 2. Another module management for PowerShell https://github.com/spmason/RequirePS , nice point is that it supports GIT as source for modules
-3. PowerShell wrapper for NuGet http://code.andrewnurse.net/psget (yes also has name PsGet)
+3. PowerShell wrapper for NuGet http://code.andrewnurse.net/psget (yes also has name PsGet), now also [on GitHub](https://github.com/anurse/PS-Get).
 4. Instruction how pack PowerShell module to NuGet package - http://haacked.com/archive/2011/04/19/writing-a-nuget-package-that-adds-a-command-to-the.aspx

 Credits